gtzan/synthesizers_cs_perspective/README.md

   3. **Historical Dive**: historical information related to the concept
   4. **Software Anatomy**: exploring and understand existing implementations of the concept
   5. **Music/Videos**: fun but releveant things to listen to and view
+  6. **Guest speakers/conversations**:  discussion of the concepts covered with experts

 The following topics will be covered: